Ever wonder what questions to ask a interviewer? Read on to find out what.

 Do you know what it is?

-I’m going to show you the difference between GOOD and BAD interview questions to ask.
-We’ll start with the bad questions so you know what to avoid.
-Then I’ll give you the word-for-word scripts for good questions that will drastically improve your chances of landing the job
+Today, I’m going to show you the difference between GOOD and BAD interview questions to ask.
+Then I’ll give you the word-for-word scripts for good questions that will drastically improve your chances of landing the job.

 BAD QUESTION #1: “What’s the salary for this position?”

-This question is a total turn off.
-Interviewers hate being asked about compensation or benefits up front.
+Why this doesn’t work: This question is a total turn off.
+Interviewers hate being asked about compensation or benefits upfront.

 Top performers do their research and know what a position should pay before even walking into the room.

 Also, this information is only applicable to people that are hired — not someone just interviewing for the job.
 So there’s no point in talking about salary at this stage.
 It’s like a guy asking a girl to marry him…on the first date.

 Sure, the salary is important.
 But it’s better to spend the time upfront focusing on the tasks you’ll perform, responsibilities you’ll have, and how you can make a strong contribution to the team.